elastic/kibana/x-pack/plugins/ingest_manager/README.md

 ## Plugin

-- The plugin is disabled by default.
+- The plugin is enabled by default.
 See the TypeScript type for the [the available plugin configuration options](https://github.com/elastic/kibana/blob/master/x-pack/plugins/ingest_manager/common/types/index.ts#L9-L27)
-- Setting `xpack.ingestManager.enabled=true` enables the plugin including the EPM and Fleet features.
-It also adds the `DATASOURCE_API_ROUTES` and `AGENT_CONFIG_API_ROUTES` values in [`common/constants/routes.ts`](./common/constants/routes.ts)
+- Adding `xpack.ingestManager.enabled=false` will disable the plugin including the EPM and Fleet features.
+It will also remove the `PACKAGE_POLICY_API_ROUTES` and `AGENT_POLICY_API_ROUTES` values in [`common/constants/routes.ts`](./common/constants/routes.ts)
-- Adding `--xpack.ingestManager.epm.enabled=false` will disable the EPM API & UI
 - Adding `--xpack.ingestManager.fleet.enabled=false` will disable the Fleet API & UI
   - [code for adding the routes](https://github.com/elastic/kibana/blob/1f27d349533b1c2865c10c45b2cf705d7416fb36/x-pack/plugins/ingest_manager/server/plugin.ts#L115-L133)
   - [Integration tests](server/integration_tests/router.test.ts)
 - Both EPM and Fleet require `ingestManager` be enabled.
 They are not standalone features.
+- For Gold+ license, a custom package registry URL can be used by setting `xpack.ingestManager.registryUrl=http://localhost:8080`

 ## Fleet Requirements